 Service dogs undergo training in countless different kinds of jobs.
 But no matter what their specific task is, they always need to be alert and ready to do their job.
-Getting your dog a free ride in a shopping cart means that they’re unable to perform their duty.
+Giving your dog a free ride in a shopping cart means that they’re unable to perform their duty.
 However, there are always exceptions.
-An example is a small dog hold close to a person’s chest.
+An example is a small dog held close to a person’s chest.
 There are small dogs that have the proper training to monitor certain bodily functions and need to keep close to their owners.

 2. No Leash

 This behavior is very ironic, but you’ll never see a service dog with proper training out in the public without leash.
 They are able enough of staying by the owner.
 However, leashes are used to protect the dog.
 Part of a dog’s owner accountability is always using a leash.

 Service dogs developed impeccable leash manners.
 They never pull and always stick close to their owner’s side.
 Mobility and support assistance dogs may depend into their gear as needed in their work.
 However, dragging their person in opposite directions is not their thing.

 Some dogs undergo proper training to hull or husk as a warning to their owner of potential medical condition, like a stroke or seizure attack.
 Despite those isolated sounds, a service dog doesn’t hull at another dog or husk out of indifference.

 All dogs have a strong sense of smell compared to other senses.
 Because of this, taking your pet on a walk usually involves a whole lot of sniffing.
 Service dogs have the proper training to keep an eye on their work.
 This way they won’t be careening down aisles sniffing everything on the lower shelves.
 So those aromas are a obstruction to a service dog’s work.